Cloud for Sustainability API (Preview) overview

 Some or all of this functionality is available as part of a preview release.
 The content and the functionality are subject to change.

-Microsoft Cloud for Sustainability provides APIs to access emissions data related to your Azure usage.
+Microsoft Cloud for Sustainability provides APIs to access emissions data related to your Azure and Microsoft 365 usage.

 Accurate carbon accounting requires good information from partners, vendors, and suppliers.
-The Cloud for Sustainability APIs give you transparency on the carbon emissions generated by your usage of Azure.
-Microsoft’s carbon accounting extends across all three scopes of emissions with a methodology validated by Stanford University in 2018.
-It uses consistent and accurate carbon accounting to quantify the effect of Microsoft cloud services on customers’ environmental footprint.
+The Cloud for Sustainability APIs gives you transparency on the carbon emissions generated by your usage of Azure and Microsoft 365.
+Microsoft’s carbon accounting extends across all three scopes of emissions with a third party-validated methodology.
+It uses consistent and accurate carbon accounting to quantify the effect of Azure and Microsoft 365 on customers’ environmental footprint.

 Details of the API are listed in the Microsoft Cloud for Sustainability API reference.
 They include additional information about operations, parameters, and responses.